Kong/terraform-provider-konnect-beta/docs/resources/portal_page.md

 - `content` (String) The renderable markdown content of a page in a portal.
 - `portal_id` (String) The Portal identifier
-- `slug` (String) The slug of a page in a portal.
-Is used to compute the full path /slug1/slug2/slug3.
+- `slug` (String) The slug of a page in a portal, used to compute its full URL path within the portal hierarchy.
+When a page has a `parent_page_id`, its full path is built by joining the parent’s slug with its own.
+For example, if a parent page has the slug `slug1` and this page’s slug is `slug2`, the resulting path will be `/slug1/slug2`.
+This enables nested page structures like `/slug1/slug2/slug3`.

 ### Optional